 Interchange Plus restaurant credit card processing explained, in comparison to Flat Rate payment processing.

-In this article, we’ll delve deeper into each credit card processing structure, with an example at the end to help illustrate the key differences.
-Let’s dive in.
+Let’s delve deeper into each payment processing structure, with an example at the end to help illustrate the key differences.

 The Basics of Interchange Plus